Dallas Legal Separation Attorney

 Call Our Dallas Legal Separation Lawyers for Help with Your Case Today

 While Texas law does not explicitly provide for an official legal separation, there are many ways spouses can arrange living separately.
 If you are looking to separate from your spouse in the Dallas area, call The Queenan Law Firm’s Dallas legal separation lawyers today.
-Our attorneys offer free case consultations to help you understand your legal situation and what steps to take to protect yourself, your property, and your child custody rights.
-Call (817) 476-1797 today for a free case consultation.
+Our attorneys offer confidential case consultations to help you understand your legal situation and what steps to take to protect yourself, your property, and your child custody rights.
+Call (817) 476-1797 today for a case consultation.